Space Power: Advancing India's Interests in the Orbits and Beyond

 Entry Requirements

+Only Indian nationals can apply.
 An undergraduate degree in any discipline is mandatory.

 Those interested must fill out the application form, which will be reviewed by Takshashila’s Academic Committee.